10 of the Best Video Game Documentaries

-The best thing about a mame based setup is that once you're in a game you forget all about the fact it's running on a PC.
+The best thing about a Mame based setup is that once you're in a game you forget all about the fact it's running on a PC.
 It feels just like the real thing.
-Loading up Street Fighter II on this thing takes me back 20 years, it's insane.
-Here's a video of my mame arcade cabinet in action, it's a beauty:
+Loading up Street Fighter II on one of these takes me back 20 years, it's insane.

 I know the graphics in these old games aren't often up to much when compared to today's standards, but they still have a certain charm and style that only old video games can.
 Maybe it's just nostalgia, but I still really love the way look (and play).
 Perhaps best of all, is the fact that there are no in-app-purchases.
 These games were made to be tough, but enjoyable.

-Along with re-playing a lot of these old games from my childhood, I've also been watching some great documentaries around the origins and history of the arcade and games in general.
-I've compiled a list of my 10 favourite, they are outlined below in release order, with the most recent being at the top.
+Along with re-playing a lot of these old games from my childhood, I've also been watching some great documentaries on the origins and history of the arcade and games in general.
+I've compiled a list, they are outlined below in release order, with the most recent being at the top.